liam2/liam2/doc/usersguide/source/import_model.rst

 priority.
 This means one can override entity processes defined in imported files, or add fields to an entity defined in the imported model.

+Imported models can themselves import other models, as for example in variant3.yml below.

+An importing model can entirely remove an imported model global, function, macro or field by setting it to `~`.
+See variant5.yml below.

-Note that both the importing model and the imported model need not be complete/valid models (they do not need to include all required (sub)sections), as long as the combined model is valid.
+Note that both the importing and imported models need not be complete/valid models by themselves (they do not need to include all required (sub)sections), as long as the combined model is valid.
 See the examples below.

 *example* (common.yml) ::